nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

 In the [previous post](https://nasirlukman.github.io/blog/2024/distance/) we discussed how spectral unmixing inherently suffers from uncertainty—stemming both from the data and the model.
 Traditional optimization approaches, like the one we used earlier, often assume that these uncertainties are either negligible or nonexistent.
 However, in practice, this is rarely the case.

-In this post, we'll take a brief look at the Bayesian approach to spectral unmixing, which explicitly accounts for these uncertainties.
+In this post, we'll take a brief look at the **Bayesian approach** to **spectral unmixing**, which explicitly accounts for these uncertainties.
 By incorporating them into the model, we propagate the uncertainty through to the final results.
 Instead of a single vector of mineral abundances, the Bayesian approach provides a probability distribution for these abundances, offering deeper insight into the confidence we have in our estimates.

 While we won’t dive too deeply into the math, a basic formulation helps set the stage.
 The linear mixture model can be expressed as: